wasp-lang/wasp/web/docs/data-model/backends.md

     - `name: string` <Required />

-      The name of the extension as you would put in the Prisma file.
+      The name of the extension you would normally put in the Prisma file.

-      ```prisma
+      ```prisma title="schema.prisma"
       extensions = [hstore(schema: "myHstoreSchema"), pg_trgm, postgis(version: "2.1")]
       //              👆 Extension name
       ```

     - `map: string`

+      It sets the `map` argument of the extension.
+Explanation for the field from the Prisma docs:
       > This is the database name of the extension.
 If this argument is not specified, the name of the extension in the Prisma schema must match the database name.

     - `schema: string`

+      It sets the `schema` argument of the extension.
+Explanation for the field from the Prisma docs:
       > This is the name of the schema in which to activate the extension's objects.
 If this argument is not specified, the current default object creation schema is used.

     - `version: string`

+      It sets the `version` argument of the extension.
+Explanation for the field from the Prisma docs:
       > This is the version of the extension to activate.
 If this argument is not specified, the value given in the extension's control file is used.

 ### CLI Commands for Seeding the Database